deriveitCreator/deriveit/README.md

 ## Updates

+### Dec 13, 2023

+<b>update 3.1:</b> Update 3 is focused on submitting feedback.
+Using the "click here" button in the footer, one can submit a form and it will be email to me.
+Also, all pages now use useEffect scroll to top after page has loaded.

 ### Dec 12, 2023

 <b>update 2.4:</b> Added "Recently Added" and "Recently Edited" sections in the home page.
 For now, they are manually updated.

 <b>update 2.3:</b> This website now uses cookies so when a user chooses a new style (implemented later), the website saves the design number in the cookies, the code for this is in the GET function in `infoStore/route.tsx` and will run when you choose a style from the selection box (available when clicking the paint brush icon).
 If the cookies are empty, the default design number is used (from `designSelected.tsx`).